luisdvalle/NineSolution/README.md

     "error": "Could not decode request: JSON parsing failed" }

-Structure of this solution
+Structure of this application

-- ASP.NET WebAPI Core 2.0
+A ASP.NET WebAPI Core 2.0 project
+A .NET Standard 2.0 library containing the abstractions used in this project A UnitTest .NET Core 2.0 project